davidusb-geek/emhass/docs/develop.md

 ### Method 2: VS-Code Debug and Run via DevContainer

-In VS-Code, you can run a Docker DevContainer to setup and virtual environment that can edit and test inside of.
+In VS-Code, you can run a Docker DevContainer to set up a virtual environment you can edit and test inside of.

 The recommended steps to run are: